aaknitt/incident_builder/README.md

 * **OutFile**   - Filename of the output Audacity project file.
 Must end with .aup extension

 ### Optional Arguments
-* **--splitwav**  - Split WAV files into multiple segments in the Audacity track based on the logged JSON data.
-Using this option theoretically results in more accurate timing of reconstructed audio but currently has some issues due to trunk-recorder timestamp problems.
-Will also not work well if your trunk-recorder setup has issues with orphaned audio in incorrect talkgroups.
+* **--splitwav**    - When set, split WAV files into multiple segments in the Audacity track based on the logged JSON data.
+Results in more accurate timing of reconstructed audio.
+Default is set.
+* **--no-splitwav** - When set, a single segment is created in Audacity per WAV file.
+Default is to use --splitwav

 ### Example:

-`builder.py sample_data/oasiswauk 1/28/2020 07:42:00 08:30:00 58909,58910,58361,2059 output.aup --splitwav`
+`builder.py sample_data/oasiswauk 1/28/2020 07:42:00 08:30:00 58909,58910,58361,2059 output.aup --splitwav
 ## Operation
 Upon execution incident_builder will locate all of the recorded audio files for the specified date, time range, and talkgroups, convert the the WAV files to Audacity's .au sound file format (splitting them if specified), and create an Audacity project file (.aup extension - XML format) that arranges the individual files into tracks and locations for display in Audacity.